sekai-app/sekai-memobase/readme.md

 🖼️ **Do you understand the customers that using your AI?**

-> MemoBase have a real-time updated user profile, involoving many aspects of your users: Age, Education, Interests, Options.
+> MemoBase offers accurate user profile, involoving many aspects of your users: Age, Education, Interests, Opinions...
 >
 > [Customize](./src/server/readme.md/#Customization) the aspects you want MemoBase to collect.